 Prostheses for children

 Children need prostheses that will allow them to be active and playful.
 Because they are growing, children will also need to have their prostheses adjusted every few months.

 Learning how to use a prosthesis is challenging and tiring for anyone, especially a child.
 Limbs4Kids is an organisation that provides support for children who are missing a limb and for their families.

 The Australian Government offers a range of allowances that specifically relate to parenting and disability, including the Carer Allowance, Carer Payment, Mobility Allowance, Pensioner Education Supplement and Family Payments.
-Visit the Department of Human Services or Carer Gateway websites for more information.
+Visit the Services Australia or Carer Gateway websites for more information.